ibm-cloud-docs/Cloudant/api/replication.md

 {: #single-replication}

-Replication of a database means that the two databases, the 'source' and the 'target', are synchronized.
+Replication of a database means that the two databases, the "source" and the "target", are synchronized.
 By default,
 the replication process occurs one time,